$0 Idaho — Hospital Discharge Checklist

 Exempt assets that don't count toward this limit include:

-• The primary home (up to $752,000 in equity, provided the applicant intends to return or a spouse lives there)
+• The primary home (up to $752,000 in equity, provided the applicant intends to return or a spouse or dependent child lives there)

 • One vehicle